Lucabhm/ft_hangouts/README.md

 # ft_hangouts 📱

 A contact management mobile application built for the **42 curriculum**.
-The goal of this project is to become familiar with mobile systems by building an app that works on both **Android** and **iOS**, without external libraries.
+The goal of this project is to become familiar with mobile systems by building an app that works on **Android**, without external libraries.

 ---